wendyb8188/sep11-freedom-project/entries/entry06.md

 * If you have any questions, I'll be happy to answer them!
 ---

 I presented to 3 judges, two of them were seniors in HS and the other one was an assistant principal of math, science, and computer science.
-At first, I was really nervous, but after I presented two the first senior I felt more at ease that when it was time to present to the others, I was more excited than nervous.
+At first, I was really nervous, but after I presented to the first senior I felt more at ease that when it was time to present to the others, I was more excited than nervous.
 #### In-Class Presentation
 This was a formal presentation in class which went more in-depth about everything I learned from the entire journey.
 Below is the rubric: